 - Give a suitable name to the sub folder so that it floats to the top of the fields list.

-Benefits of creating a column sub folder instead of a measures sub folder include:
+Benefits of creating a column sub folder instead of a measures sub folder for grouping measures in Power BI include:

 - The sub folders are collapsed by default.
 All the columns will not be visible by default unless you expand the column sub folder.